willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Note: Microsoft is investigating a potential software/driver interoperability issue which may result in a small number of PCs potentially generating a "9F" Bug Check (blue screen) when the PC is put to sleep or hibernate with the headset attached.
 This issue is expected to be resolved in a future update to the Mixed Reality headset driver.

-### Manually installing the headset driver
+### The headset driver did not install automatically when I plugged in the headset

-You may need to install the driver for your headset manually if Windows 10 does not install the driver automatically when you plug your headset in.
-For example, on new PCs or PCs with a newly installed copy of Windows 10, the headset driver could be queued behind other Windows Updates and not install right away.
+On new PCs, or PCs with a newly installed copy of Windows 10, the headset driver could be queued behind other Windows Updates and may not install immediately.
+To install it manually:

-Open up Device Manager (**Start > Device Manager**), look under **Other devices** for a **HoloLens Sensors** device with a yellow exclamation mark:
+* Open the Device Manager (**Start > Device Manager**), look under **Other devices** for a **HoloLens Sensors** device with a yellow exclamation mark:
 ![View of Device Manager HoloLens Sensors](images/hololenssensors.png)

-Right click on the device and select properties.
+* Right click on the device and select properties.
 If the device's properties read **The drivers for this device are not installed (Code 28)**, close the window and proceed.
 If there is another message, follow troubleshooting steps on the rest of this page.
 ![Code 28 of HoloLens Sensors in Device Manager](images/code28.png)

-Right click on the device again and select **Update Drivers...** and then **Search automatically for updated driver software**
+* Right click on the device again and select **Update Drivers...** and then **Search automatically for updated driver software**
 After the device updates, you should see your headset listed under "Mixed Reality devices" in Device Manager:
 ![Mixed Reality Device appear in Device Manager](images/mixedrealitydevices.png)

 **Note**:If you have an "N"-edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality.

-If manually installing the driver didn’t work, or you don't find it under Other Devices, then you probably need to uninstall the existing driver and reinstall it.
+If the manual install doesn’t work, or you don't find the driver under Other Devices, then you probably need to uninstall the existing driver and reinstall it.
+To do that:
-* Open up Device Manager (**Start > Device Manager**), look under **Mixed Reality devices** for your headset.
+* Open Device Manager (**Start > Device Manager**), and look under **Mixed Reality devices** for your headset.
 The device status should indicate that "The device is working properly."
 * Right Click on the device and select **Uninstall Device**.
 * In the new popup that appears, select the check box **Delete the driver software for this device** and this click **Uninstall**.
 * When that completes, unplug the headset from your PC, and plug it back in.
 Windows Update will now download and install a new driver.